vatesfr/xen-orchestra/docs/vm_management.md

 By default, each VM has a weight of 256.

 If one VM got for example, "Double", it will have double priority for the Xen scheduler.
 [Read more on the official Citrix XenServer documentation](http://support.citrix.com/article/CTX117960).

+### VM Copy

+VM copy allow to make an export and an import in streaming.
+You can target any SR in your whole XenServer infrastructure (even across different pools!)

+### Snapshots management

+You can create a snapshot in one click.
+It will be named automatically.
+After the snapshot is created, you can either:

+* export it on your computer
+* revert your VM to this snapshot (it will restart the VM)
+* delete this snapshot

+> By default, XOA will try to make a snapshot with quiesce.
+If the VM do not support it, it will fallback to the default snapshot system.